 8. They Provide Home Sleep Tests

 For the diagnosis of obstructive sleep apnea (OSA), sometimes an in-lab sleep study isn't necessary.
 There are a few reasons why a home sleep test (HST) may be more reasonable than an in-lab test.
-Some insurance may require a HST as a first line of diagnosis, and will only order an in-lab if absolutely necessary.
-If a patient has been properly screened by a physician to rule out other sleep disorders that may be comorbid with sleep apnea, a HST is often an ideal choice.
+Some insurance may require an HST as the first line of diagnosis, and will only order an in-lab if absolutely necessary.
+If a patient has been properly screened by a physician to rule out other sleep disorders that may be comorbid with sleep apnea, an HST is often an ideal choice.